 Even, if you’ve never heard of TED talks, they’ve changed the way you think about public speaking.
-(Hint: It has to do with saying hello and thank you.)

 I’ll get to how this happened in just a minute.
 But first…

-Who the H*** Is TED, anyway??
+Who the H*** Is TED, Anyway??

 TED isn’t a person.
-It’s an organization (the letters stand for technology, education, design) that, for more than 30 years, has been presenting conferences where people go to hear, in the words of TED’s tagline, “Ideas Worth Spreading.”
+It’s an organization (the letters stand for technology, entertainment, design) that, for more than 30 years, has been presenting conferences where people go to hear, in the words of TED’s tagline, “Ideas Worth Spreading.”

 The actual mothership (TED) events are high-level, expensive affairs ($6000, last time I checked).